Home

 What does the accreditation process involve?

-The agency applying for Pro Board accreditation must complete and electronically submit an Application for Accreditation; an Accreditation Self-Assessment Document and required supporting document to substantiate that the agency meets the Pro Board’s accreditation criteria.
-After review of those materials, the agency receives a site visit evaluation of the agency’s testing processes by the Pro Board.
+The eligible agency applying for Pro Board accreditation must complete and electronically submit an Application for Accreditation; a Self-Assessment Document with required supporting document to substantiate that the agency meets the Pro Board’s accreditation criteria.
+After reviewing those materials, the agency receives a site visit in order to further evaluate and validate the agency’s testing processes.

 How does a person receive a Pro Board certificate and get entered the Pro Board’s National Registry?

-A person can receive a Pro Board certificate and be Internationally Registered only if he or she has been tested and certified through a Pro Board accredited agency.
-The Pro Board does not test and certify individuals.
+A person can receive a Pro Board certificate and be internationally registered only if he or she has been tested and certified through a Pro Board accredited agency.
+The Pro Board itself does not test and certify individuals.

 How can I convert my state/provincial certification to a Pro Board certificate?

-First, check to make sure that your certification was received from a Pro Board accredited agency.
-If so, you may request the accredited agency to issue you an Application for National Registration and National Certification COA-7 and submit the completed form to the address listed on the form.
+Affirm that your certification was achieved through a Pro Board accredited agency.
+If so, you may request the accredited agency to issue you an Application for National Registration – COA-7 and submit the completed form to the address listed on the form.
+Alternatively, the accredited agency may have submitted your certification on your behalf.
+Connect with them directly to determine your status.

-If I come from a state/province or agency that is not Pro Board accredited how can I obtain a Pro Board certificate?
+If I come from a state/province or agency that is not Pro Board accredited, how can I obtain a Pro Board accreditation certification?

-To receive a Pro Board certificate, you must be certified through a Pro Board accredited agency.
+To receive a Pro Board accredited certification, you must be certified through a Pro Board accredited agency.
 Log on to the Pro Board website and determine if there is an accredited agency close to you.
-Contact that agency to ascertain your eligibility through them.
+Contact that agency to ascertain your eligibility.
 Some national organizations are Pro Board accredited and may offer the certification that you seek.
 Lastly, contact your state’s/province’s certification/training office and ask them when they will become Pro Board accredited.

-How can I check to see if I am listed in the Pro Board’s National Registry?
+How can I check to see if I am listed in the Pro Board’s Registry?

-There is a Certification Search feature on the Pro Board’s web site. it is located on the dropdown menu for “Certification Candidates” as well as in the center of the home page.
+There is a Certification Search feature on the Pro Board’s web site. it is located on the dropdown menu for “Certification Candidates”.

 I have lost my Pro Board certificate.
 How do I obtain a duplicate certificate?